awsdocs/aws-lambda-developer-guide/doc_source/invocation-async.md

 }
 ```

 The `put-function-event-invoke-config` command overwrites any existing configuration on the function, version, or alias\.
 To configure an option without resetting others, use `update-function-event-invoke-config`\.
-The following example configures Lambda to send a record to an SQS queue named `destination` when an event can'ta be processed\.
+The following example configures Lambda to send a record to an SQS queue named `destination` when an event can't be processed\.

 ```
 $ aws lambda update-function-event-invoke-config --function-name error \